szager-chromium/rr/Building-And-Installing.md

 ## Hardware/software configuration

+For a quick check: [Will rr work on my system?](Will-rr-work-on-my-system)

 ### Supported hardware

 Supported microarchitectures are Intel architectures newer than Merom and Penryn, i.e. Nehalem and beyond.